IFES-CEC Ukraine Training Center conducts Electoral Systems’ workshop

 Major achievement of the workshop was that participants agreed that reforming the electoral system is a very important and sensitive issue, and therefore requires a balanced approach.

-Participants throughout the workshop have expressed interest and were actively engaged in all the activities.
+Participants throughout the workshop have expressed interest and actively engaged in all the activities.